-The actions listed and defined below are punishable disciplinary offenses.
+The actions listed and defined below are punishable disciplinary offenses and applicable to situations that occur on College property or at College sponsored activities.

 - a.
-Interference, coercion, disruption or reckless behavior which impedes, impairs or disrupts College missions, processes or functions or which endangers others or interferes with the rights of others on College property - b.
+Interference, coercion, disruption or reckless behavior which impedes, impairs or disrupts the College mission, processes or functions or which endangers others or interferes with the rights of others. - b.
 Use, possession or distribution on College property or illegal drugs or alcohol - c.
 Falsifying, altering or forging any official College records or documents, employing official College documents or records for purposes of misrepresentation, or causing any official College documents or records to be falsified by means of any misrepresentation - d.
 Hazing in any form - e.
 Passing a worthless check to the College or to a member of the College community acting in an official capacity - f.
 Possessing stolen property on College property - g.
 Defacing, disfiguring, damaging or destroying public or private property on College property - h.
 Giving false testimony or other evidence at any official hearing of the College or giving false information to any faculty or staff members acting in the performance of their duties - i.
 Harassing anyone present on College property, including through e-mail, and including sexual or racial harassment - j.
-Violation of conditions imposed in connection with one or more of the sanctions enumerated in this section - k.
-Abusive, drunken, violent or excessively noisy behavior or expression on College property - I. Lewd, indecent or obscene behavior on College property - m.
-The threat or commission of physical violence against any person present on College property - n.
-The commission of acts which constitute a violation of local, state or federal law on College property - o.
-Unauthorized entry or use of College facilities or any violation of College rules regarding the use of College property - p.
-Failure to comply with directions of College officials acting in the performance of their duties - q.
-The threat or commission of physical violence against any College employee for the purpose of influencing the employee's official actions - r.
-Stealing any item of tangible or intangible public or private property on College property - s.
-Possessing a firearm, ammunition, illegal knife (including switchblade or butterfly knives), club, explosive or a chemical dispensing device on College property - t.
-Lifting, taking or acquiring possession of, without permission, any academic material (tests, information, research papers, notes, books, periodicals, etc.) from a member of the College community (including the theft of instructors' or other students' books and/or material for resale to the Bookstore) - u.
-Bribing any College employee - v.
-Unauthorized access to or misuse of College computers, computing programs or service and/or failure to comply with Victoria College Computer Use Policies and Regulations - w.
-An attempt to violate subsections c, g, o, r, t, u or v - x.
-Any action determined by the College to be detrimental to, or inconsistent with, the College's educational mission
+Abusive, drunken, violent or excessively noisy behavior or expression on

+- College property - k.
+Lewd, indecent or obscene behavior on College property - I. The threat or commission of physical violence against any person present on College property - m.
+The commission of acts which constitute a violation of local, state or federal law on College property - n.
+Unauthorized entry or use of College facilities or any violation of College rules regarding the use of College property - Failure to comply with directions of College officials acting in the performance of their duties - p.
+The threat or commission of physical violence against any College employee for the purpose of influencing the employee's official actions - q.
+Stealing any item of tangible or intangible public or private property on College property - r.
+Possessing a firearm, ammunition, illegal knife (including switchblade or butterfly knives), club, explosive or a chemical dispensing device on College property - s.
+Lifting, taking or acquiring possession of, without permission, any academic material (tests, information, research papers, notes, books, periodicals, etc.) from a member of the College community (including the theft of instructors' or other students' books and/or material for resale to the Bookstore) - t.
+Bribing any College employee - Unauthorized access to or misuse of College computers, computing programs or service and/or failure to comply with Victoria College Computer Use Policies and Regulations - v.
+Violation of conditions imposed in connection with one or more of the sanctions enumerated in this section - w.
+An attempt to violate subsections c, g, o, r, t, u or v - Any action determined by the College to be detrimental to, or inconsistent with, the College's educational mission